rgeraldes24/solc/docs/smtchecker.rst

 integer, where their unsupported operations are ignored.

-For more details on how the SMT encoding works internally, see the paper `SMT-based Verification of Solidity Smart Contracts <https://github.com/chriseth/solidity_isola/blob/master/main.pdf>`_.
+For more details on how the SMT encoding works internally, see the paper `SMT-based Verification of Hyperion Smart Contracts <https://github.com/chriseth/solidity_isola/blob/master/main.pdf>`_.

 Function Calls
 ==============